adamdjbrett/nabpr/pages/publications.md

 In 1990 and 1995 the Association collaborated with Mercer University Press to produce two very successful reference volumes for students of the Bible.
 The _Mercer Dictionary of the Bible_ and the _Mercer Commentary on the Bible_ are the crowning achievements in publication to date for the Association.

-Since 1996 [R. Scott Nash](mailto:nash_rs@mercer.edu) has been the Senior Editor for the Association, overseeing all of the publication projects.
+“Since 1996 R. Scott Nash has been the Senior Editor for the Association, overseeing all of the publication projects.”
+To “From 1996-2018, R. Scott Nash served as Senior Editor for the Association, overseeing all of the publication projects.
+In May, 2018, Dr. Nash was succeeded by Dr. [Mikeal Parsons](/officers/) of Baylor University.”

-The  NABPR also has to a quarterly newsletter (_[NABPRNews](/newsletter/)_) that publishes updated information about the association and its members.
-NABPRNews is edited by [James P. Byrd, Jr](mailto:james.p.byrd@vanderbilt.edu).
-Members are encouraged to submit updated career information to the editor.

 <small markdown="1">[Up to table of contents](#toc)</small>
 {: .text-right }